webyrd/underconstraints/README.md

-Removing all underconstraints from a program *must never* result in additional answers to a `run*` query, assuming that the query terminates when the underconstraints are present---otherwise, the use of undersconstraints in that program is *unsound*.
+Removing all underconstraints from a program *must never* result in additional answers to a `run*` query, assuming that the query terminates when the underconstraints are present---otherwise, the use of undersconstraints in that program is unsound.
 The implementation does not check, however, whether the use of underconstraints is sound---proper use of underconstraints is the responsibility of the author of the program.
 It should be possible to automatically